Cliffwood Beach, New Jersey: Geography

 Cliffwood Beach is in northern Monmouth County, in the northernmost part of Aberdeen Township.
 It lies north of Route 35 and is bounded by Keyport on the east and Laurence Harbor in Middlesex County on the west.
 The community faces Raritan Bay, including a portion of Keyport Harbor, and Matawan Creek separates Cliffwood Beach from Keyport.
 To the west, the beach continues as Raritan Bay Beach and Seidler Beach into Old Bridge Township in Middlesex County.
 The counties are separated by Whale Creek, which is spanned near the bayfront by a concrete bridge.

 According to the U.S. Census Bureau, the Cliffwood Beach CDP has a total area of 0.96 sqmi, including 0.91 sqmi of land and 0.05 sqmi of water (5.72%).

 Cliffwood Beach is the home of Gaudalcanal Veterans of Foreign Wars (VFW) Post Number 4745, which is used as a community hall, rental facility, and polling place for elections.
 Adjacent to the VFW post is Veterans of Foreign Wars Park (VFW Park), which contains Alvin Ross Memorial Field.
 The field, which has two softball diamonds, backstops, team benches and bleachers, is used for local children's and adults' softball and soccer leagues scheduled by the Aberdeen Township Department of Parks and Recreation.
 The Aberdeen Township Public Service Facility on Lenox Road is the maintenance and recycling facility for the township.

 Education

 Cliffwood Beach, as a part of Aberdeen Township, is served by the Matawan-Aberdeen Regional School District.

 Cliffwood Beach is also home of the Yeshiva Gedolah of Cliffwood, an institution for advanced Talmudic studies.

 Demographics

+Cliffwood Beach was listed as an unincorporated community in the 1950 U.S. census.
+It did not appear in the 1960 U.S. census.
+It was listed as an unincorporated community under the name Cliffwood-Cliffwood Beach in the 1970 U.S. census It did not appear in the 1980 U.S. census.
+The community was listed as a census designated place in the 1990 U.S. census.